bashkovs/LogCounter/README.md

 </div>

 ## 🔮 in future
-- mini web-ui interface for visual interaction with the model
+- [done] mini web-ui interface for visual interaction with the model
 - [done] visual sorting of contours for easy viewing
 - some little fixes